Speech Therapy vs. Occupational Therapy: Understanding the Key Differences and Choosing the Right Support for Your Child

 Speech therapy opens doors to effective communication that everyone deserves.

-For children with developmental disorders such as autism or attention deficit hyperactivity disorder (ADHD), speech therapy is pivotal in developing social skills and educational readiness.
+For children with developmental disorders such as autism or attention-deficit/hyperactivity disorder (ADHD), speech therapy is pivotal in developing social skills and educational readiness.

 What is Occupational Therapy?